 East Riding of Yorkshire

-During the area’s time outside Yorkshire came the completion of the Humber Bridge in 1981, which linked the two banks of the estuary just outside Hull to Barton on Humber.
+During the area’s time outside Yorkshire, the Humber Bridge was complete in 1981.
+This linked the two banks of the estuary just outside Hull to Barton on Humber.

-The creation of this new county proved to be very unpopular amongst both residents and politicians alike, who still maintained they were part of Yorkshire.
-According to one councillor at the time there was a campaign to get rid of Humberside from day one.
-By the early 90s it was a common sight in the area to see vandalised signs which bore the Humberside coat of arms and on entrance welcomed people to “England’s newest county.”
+The new county proved very unpopular amongst residents and politicians who still believed to be part of Yorkshire.
+According to one councillor, there was a campaign to get rid of Humberside.
+By the early 90s, it was common to see vandalised signs which bore the Humberside coat of arms and welcomed people to “England’s newest county.”

-During a government review of the situation a decision was made in order to create four new unitary authorities, one in the city of Hull, rural East Yorkshire, centred on Beverley and the lands to the south of the Humber rightfully returned to their former county in the shape of North and North east Lincolnshire.
-The East Riding of Yorkshire was rightfully returned to god’s own county in April 1996, albeit slightly reduced in area than its ancient predecessor.
-The current boundaries end just north of Bridlington on the East coast and at Stamford Bridge in the west, although the area still managed to somehow retain Goole.
-Nowadays the area of the East Riding consists of around 590,800 people with Hull as its largest settlement.
-County Hall in Beverley is the administrative centre for the rural East Riding authority which also acts as an agricultural and religious centre with its 15th century minster.
+During a government review, they created four new unitary authorities.
+One in the city of Hull (rural East Yorkshire) and another centred on Beverley.
+Lands to the south of the Humber returned to Yorkshire as North and North East Lincolnshire.
+The East Riding of Yorkshire returned to God’s own county in April 1996 reduced in area.
+The current boundaries end north of Bridlington on the East Coast and at Stamford Bridge in the West, although the area still somehow kept Goole.
+Now, the area of the East Riding has around 590,800 occupants with Hull as its largest settlement.
+The County Hall in Beverley is the administrative centre for the rural East Riding Authority.
+It also acts as an agricultural and religious centre with its 15th century minster.

-The flat land to the north of Hull and south of the Yorkshire moors provides an excellent place to grow crops, including corn, oil seed rape and wheat to name but a few.
-The coastal towns of Bridlington, Hornsea and Withernsea are popular seaside resorts dotted with caravan and camp sites.
+The flat land to the north of Hull and South of the Yorkshire moors provides an excellent place to grow crops.
+This includes corn, oilseed rape and wheat.
+The coastal towns of Bridlington, Hornsea and Withernsea are popular seaside resorts dotted with caravans and camp sites.
 This coastline is also famous for having the fastest rate of erosion in Europe, with parts of some villages close to falling into the North Sea.

-The chalk Yorkshire Wolds are a more unspoilt and less heralded scenic area of the county to visit and is popular with walkers and cyclists.
-The Wolds are dotted with pretty villages, such as Warter, Huggate and the ever-amusing Wetwang, each with their own duck ponds a common feature in East Yorkshire settlements.
-Market Weighton, a pleasant market town at the heart of the riding was home to the Yorkshire giant, William Bradley who, at 7ft 9in tall, was the tallest recorded British man.
+The chalk Yorkshire Wolds is an unspoilt, and less heralded, scenic area of the county to visit and is popular with walkers and cyclists.
+The area has pretty villages, such as Warter, Huggate and ever-amusing Wetwang.
+Each has their own duck ponds, which is a common feature in East Yorkshire settlements.
+Market Weighton, a pleasant market town at the heart of the Riding, was home to the Yorkshire giant, William Bradley.
+At 7ft 9in tall, used to hold the title of the Tallest British Man.

-Just to confuse things for those outside the county, especially southerners, some of the area’s key institutions, such as the police force, fire service and airport, based on the south bank, retain the Humberside prefix and so the area is still referred to as this abolished and hated title.
-To its residents though, the East Riding is still very much part of Yorkshire.
+To confuse those outside of Yorkshire, some areas key institutions (the police force, fire service and airport based on the south bank) keep the Humberside name.
+According to the residents, the East Riding is still very much a part of Yorkshire.